blurt/X86.Interop/README.md

 # Example: Marshalling complex structures

 Traditional marshalling requires you to marshal over the entire unmanaged structure.
-There are also limitations with marshalling pointers to other structures, a call to Marshal.PtrToStructure will never dereference pointers.
+There are also limitations with marshalling pointers to other structures.
-This makes it tedious to marshal over nested structures, and your c# models uglier are required to have IntPtr properties.

 Using the base class X86.Interop.Structure, we can create c# wrappers for the unmanaged structures.
 The class is opaque -- values are marshalled over as needed.